jghenriksson/swiss-solar-forecast-era5/README.md

-# Solar PV Forecasting with ERA5
+# Swiss Solar Forecast (ERA5 & Deep Learning)

-This project implements an end-to-end pipeline for short-term solar photovoltaic (PV) power forecasting using ERA5 reanalysis weather data.
+This project implements an end-to-end pipeline for forecasting hourly solar PV generation in Switzerland using ERA5 climate reanalysis data and deep learning models.
+It integrates multiple data sources, performs extensive feature engineering, and prepares spatiotemporal sequences for LSTM-based forecasting.
-It combines physically inspired feature engineering with deep learning models to predict solar power generation from meteorological drivers.

 ## Overview

-The workflow in this project includes:
+This project covers the full workflow of building a data-driven solar forecasting model:

-- Downloading and processing ERA5 reanalysis data from the Copernicus Climate Data Store
+- Downloading and processing ERA5 atmospheric variables (temperature, radiation, wind, cloud cover, etc.)
-- Population-weighted spatial aggregation of meteorological variables
+- Population-weighted spatial aggregation using WorldPop data
-- Solar geometry feature engineering (solar zenith and sun vector components)
+- Solar geometry feature engineering (cosine of solar zenith angle, sun vector components)
-- Heuristic snow cover modelling to capture seasonal panel obstruction effects
+- Heuristic snow cover modelling to represent PV system obstructions in winter
-- Preparation of spatiotemporal input sequences
-- Deep learning–based forecasting using LSTM architectures
+- PV generation modelling using ENTSO-E historical data
+- Capacity-normalisation using Ember Climate solar capacity statistics
+- Spatiotemporal sequence preparation for deep learning models (LSTM)

 The project is designed to be modular and reproducible, with a clear separation between data acquisition, feature engineering, and model training.